influxdata/telegraf/plugins/inputs/lvm_thin_pool/README.md

   [[inputs.lvm_thin_pool]]
     ## Adjust your sudo settings appropriately if using this option
     use_sudo = false
-    # set path to the thin pool and use it as tag
+    # set path to the thin pool
     path = "my_vg/my_thin_pool"
 ```